 Many Samsung S6 and S7 users get “Failed to enable private mode” message when trying to turn on private mode.
 The problem usually occurs after people conduct changes to the mobile phone, such as system update, rooting, flashing custom recovery or installing framework.
 It would be a shame if we could no longer to use the feature to protect private files from being peered.
 Or worse, we may have to recover lost data of Samsung which were in Private mode.
-In this tutorial, we are going to seek for solutions to fix Private mode not working problem.
+In this tutorial, we are going to seek for solutions to fix Private mode not working problem on Samsung as well as solutions to fix Safari private browsing not working issue on iOS.

 It would be easier to fix the problem if we know the exact cause.
 As we have mentioned in the beginning, the problem is usually the result of recent changes on Samsung mobile device, which includes but not limited to: